aiman-al-masoud/cinciarellang/docs/wiki/4-functions/0-pure-functions/README.md

 g(1,2); // 3
 ```

-A function with a block body:
+A function with a block-body:
 ```
 h = \x -> {
     t = 3*x + 1;